AlbertoVilar/fastshop-backend/README.md

 - Profiles: `SPRING_PROFILES_ACTIVE=prod` (Compose) for Postgres.
 - Healthcheck: `/actuator/health` validated in container using `wget` (Alpine-friendly).

+## Recent Changes & Security Notes
+- Pricing integrity: server computes `unitPrice` from `Product.price` for cart and order items.
+Client-provided `unitPrice` in request DTOs is ignored to prevent tampering.
+- DTO updates: `ProductRequestDTO` requires `categoryId` on create and currently on update; future change may introduce a dedicated `ProductUpdateDTO` where `categoryId` is optional and applied only when provided.
+- Ownership checks: method-level security helpers (`CustomerSecurity`, `OrderSecurity`) ensure only the owner or admins can access/modify specific customer and order resources.
+- CORS tightening: restrict `allowedOrigins` to known hosts when `allowCredentials=true`.
+- Error timestamps: standardized to ISO 8601 using `OffsetDateTime` in `StandardError` responses.
+- Logging hygiene: removed/toned down sensitive authentication logs to avoid leaking password-match signals.

 ## Prerequisites
 - `Java 21` and `Maven` (optional for non-Docker runs).
 - `Docker` and `Docker Compose`.